 Before grabbing your next chocolate bar to satiate those intense premenstrual cravings, take a minute to understand where all your PMS symptoms are coming from.
 Women in their 30s experience intense PMS, with irritability, cramps, mood changes, bloating or headaches, and we tend to ignore these irritations and wait for them to stop, knowing that in a week or two everything will be back to normal.
 But next month it’s just the same!

 Since I turned 35 my PMS has worsened, and I understood that it’s time to take control over my body (other than by feeding it huge quantities of chocolate).
-During the luteal phase estrogen levels decrease and our system is governed by progesterone.
+During the luteal phase, estrogen levels decrease and our system is governed by progesterone which also drops before menses except later than estrogen.
 The slightest imbalance of any of these two hormones results in internal chaos, which triggers PMS.
 Progesterone regulates the monthly menstrual cycle and prepares your body for pregnancy.
 When progesterone levels are low during the luteal phase, your liver fails to metabolize the estrogen, causing it to accumulate, which can result in:

 - breast and ovarian cysts